2 players · 6 rounds · race to 100

 On your turn, take one Living Action and one Undead Action.
 Post score, recruit, summon, attack, trigger an Undead ability, or use Commander Override.

-When a Living unit reaches 0 Soul, it dies immediately.
-Non-Commander Heroes become Fallen tokens in the Dead Realm; Commanders flip to their Undead side.
+When a Living Hero reaches 0 Soul, it dies.
+But death is not the end.
+Non-Commander Heroes become one of The Fallen in the Dead Realm; whilst Commanders flip to their Undead side.

 Commanders